Automated Capability Evaluation of Foundation Models: Automated Capability Evaluation

-To construct the capability hierarchy and design of tasks without human supervision, our framework relies on a powerful foundation model with sufficient domain knowledge and reasoning ability, which we refer to as the \emph{scientist} model, following the terminology of \citet{lu2025automated}.
-The scientist model is responsible for proposing high level domain areas, a fine-grained decomposition of areas into capabilities, as well as generating tasks and reference solutions for each capability.
-This automated generation enables scalable, systematic evaluation without requiring extensive human curation.
-The scientist model's role is critical to ensuring that the capability definitions are meaningful and that the tasks are diverse, relevant, and aligned with the evaluation goals.
+\textbf{Capability Hierarchy.} Building on the definition of capabilities above, we next describe how they are organized and operationalized.
+At the top level, a domain, e.g., Mathematics, is divided into broad \emph{areas} such as Algebra, Calculus, or Probability and Statistics; each area is then refined into specific \emph{capabilities}, for example, Probability and Statistics is further broken down into capabilities such as Bayesian Inference, Markov Chain Probabilities, etc. This hierarchy is extensible and can support multiple levels of granularity depending on evaluation needs (Figure~\ref{fig:hierarchy_and_ace_pipeline}).

+\textbf{Task Instantiation.} For each capability, the scientist models generate a set of \emph{tasks}, each consisting of a problem and reference solution.
+Task formats are domain-dependent: in structured domains like Mathematics, problems usually admit unique solutions that can be deterministically verified; in open-ended domains such as summarization or scientific writing, multiple valid responses may exist, requiring more nuanced evaluation.

+\textbf{Scoring.} The performance of a subject model on a task can be quantified either as a binary score, e.g., solved (1) vs. not solved (0), in domains with well-defined solutions, or as a continuous value in $[0,1]$ to capture partial correctness or graded quality in open-ended domains.
+To obtain reliable capability-level estimates, the subject model is evaluated on a sufficiently large set of tasks through \texttt{Evaluate()}, which computes and aggregates task-level scores.
+By default, the mean is used; when tasks vary in difficulty or importance, weighted averages are applied, and in settings sensitive to outliers, the median is preferred.

-Since the problem and reference solution for each task are generated automatically by the scientist model, it is crucial to verify the correctness and completeness of these outputs.
-To this end, we introduce a verification step in which the scientist model (or another powerful model) is tasked with reviewing and validating each reference solution.
+\textbf{Verification.} Since the problem and reference solution for each task are generated automatically by the scientist models, we introduce a verification step.
+First, verification models review reference solutions for correctness.
+To further safeguard quality, we conduct targeted human inspection of outputs from both the task generation and verification stages (Appendix~\ref{sec:manual_inspection}).
 This ensures that the ground truth used for evaluation is reliable and reduces the risk of propagating errors during scoring.
-To ensure the reliability of both the generated solutions and the verification step, we conduct a human inspection of the outputs from the task generation and verification processes, which we detail in Section~\ref{sec:manual_inspection}.
+Second, subject model responses are evaluated against these references through \texttt{Evaluate()}.
+For structured tasks with deterministic answers (e.g., Mathematics), correctness is established through direct comparison.
+For close-ended solutions, exact match will be considered for evaluation.
+For open-ended tasks, we employ a judge model that scores responses against the task and reference solution on criteria such as accuracy, completeness, coherence, and relevance.